Norahelgeland/Comparing-Model-results-and-radiosonde-observations/README.md

 ## Interpolation to compare model with radiosonde observations from bufr file

-**Interpolate_exner.py** is used to interpolate the model data in exner coordinates and time to have the same position vertically and temporally as the atmospheric soundings retrieved from the bufr files.
+**Interpolate_exner_arome.py** is used to interpolate the model data in exner coordinates and time to have the same position vertically and temporally as the atmospheric soundings retrieved from the bufr files.
 Only the dates in the main function needs to be changed between runs.
 The filenames also need to be changed.
 The corresponding folders need to be created in the correct location before running.
 The jobs are submitted to the supercomputer through the **job_submit.sh** file.
 To run it on your own computer some modifications need to be made. **radiosonde_class2.py** is used to make radiosonde objects by retriving the already produced csv files and producing a cleaned pandas dataset and need to be in the correct folder to be imported.
 A class function is called for in the main to create exner levels corresponding to the specific atmospheric sounding

+**Interpolate_exner_era5.py** does the same as **Interpolate_exner_arome.py** but is adapted to era5.

 ##  retrieve atmospheric sounding data from the wyoming university web page